kedro-org/kedro/docs/source/03_tutorial/04_create_pipelines.md

 The [Data Catalog](../13_resources/02_glossary.md#data-catalog) will take care of saving the datasets automatically (in this case as Parquet) to the path specified next time the pipeline is run.
 There is no need to change any code in your preprocessing functions to accommodate this change.

 [Apache Parquet](https://github.com/apache/parquet-format) is our recommended format for working with processed, typed data.
-In general we recommend you get your data out of CSV as soon as possible, Parquet supports things like compression, partitioning and types out of the box... as well simple things like blocking you from using the same column name twice.
-Whilst you do lose the ability to view the file as text - the benefits really outweigh the drawbacks.
+In general we recommend you get your data out of CSV as soon as possible, Parquet supports things like compression, partitioning and types out of the box.
+Whilst you do lose the ability to view the file as text it is our view that the benefits greatly outweigh the drawbacks.

 ### Extend the data processing pipeline